 Rest assured that everything you discuss with me is confidential.

-That confidentiality will only be broken if I felt you may be at risk of harm to yourself or others, or if I am compelled to by a court of law.
+That confidentiality will only be broken if I feel you may be at risk of harm to yourself or others or if I am compelled to by a court of law.

-I will always try to speak to you about this first, unless there are safeguarding issues that prevent this.
+I will always try to speak to you about this first unless safeguarding issues prevent this.

-I sometimes share personal data with third parties, (for example GP or other healthcare professional, telephone provider etc. under certain exceptional circumstances), where I have contracted with a supplier to carry out specific tasks.
-In such cases I have carefully selected which partners I work with.
-Some of your personal information such as telephone call data, or payment information, is shared with the website provider, mobile phone operator, or card payment provider respectively.
-These providers operate under their own privacy policies, and these can be provided upon request.
+I sometimes share personal data with third parties (for example, G.P. or other healthcare professionals, telephone providers, etc.) under certain exceptional circumstances), where I have contracted with a supplier to carry out specific tasks.
+In such cases, I have carefully selected which partners I work with.
+Some of your personal information, such as telephone call data, or payment information, is shared with the website provider, mobile phone operator, or card payment provider, respectively.
+These providers operate under their privacy policies, and these can be provided upon request.

 Can I receive a copy of the personal information that you store about me?

 Yes.
-The DPA gives you the right to find out what information that I store about you by requesting a copy of it.
-Any request that you make to obtain a copy of the personal information that I hold about you is called a ‘Subject Access Request’.
-You can write to me and ask for a copy of the information that I hold about you via emailing I must respond to your request without delay, and usually within one month at the latest.
+The DPA gives you the right to find out what information I store about you by requesting a copy.
+Any request you make to obtain a copy of the personal data that I hold about you is called a 'Subject Access Request'.
+You can write to me and ask for a copy of the information I hold about you via emailing email@example.com.
+I must respond to your request without delay, and usually within one month at the latest.
 I may charge a fee for providing this information based on the administrative costs involved.

 Yes.
 This is known in the new legislation as the Right to Erasure.
-You can request for your personal information to be deleted either verbally, or in writing.
+You can request for your personal information to be deleted either verbally or in writing.
 There may be an administrative charge for this.
-It may mean that I may have the right to refuse to comply with your request, for example in order to defend myself in a claim situation, or to comply with my insurance terms and conditions, and I will let you know my response to your request within one month of receiving it.
+It may mean that I may have the right to refuse to comply with your request, for example, to defend myself in a claim situation or comply with my insurance terms and conditions, and I will let you know my response to your request within one month of receiving it.
 It may also mean that I will not be able to offer you therapy any longer.

 Can I object or complain about the processing of my personal information?

 Yes.
-Although I hope you are appropriately reassured after reading the policy outlined above of the security of your personal information should you wish to object or complain about the way that your personal information is being handled by me, then do please feel free to communicate this to me at the earliest possible opportunity.
+Although I hope you are appropriately reassured after reading the policy outlined above of the security of your personal information, should you wish to object or complain about how I am handling your data, please do feel free to communicate this to me at the earliest possible opportunity.
 I will do my best to address your concerns and take steps to try and resolve whatever issues you may raise.
-You can write to me directly via e-mail.
+You can write to me directly via email.